Apply to APEGA as a Professional Licensee

 Apply to Be a Professional Licensee

-In the work experience section (Step 6):
+When you are working on your application, in the work experience section (Step 6):

-- Download and save the excel Work Experience Record, and complete within the guidelines listed above.
+- Download and save the excel Work Experience record and complete within the guidelines listed above

 Apply for a Change of Defined Scope of Practice